HUMSI — Human Security Initiative

 ICE agents arrested a woman in Minneapolis who was attempting to drive through a street where the agency was conducting a raid to reach her doctor's appointment.
 When the woman refused to move her car, agents broke her car window, cut her seatbelt, and dragged her out before arresting her.
 The incident occurred amid a broader ICE enforcement operation in the city.

-US citizen realtor detained by ICE for almost 10 hours
+U.S. citizen realtor detained by ICE for 10 hours after recording agents

 Jan 13, 2026Woodbury, MN

 Ryan Ecklund, a U.S. citizen and Twin Cities realtor, was detained by ICE agents for approximately 10 hours on Monday after following and recording their movements from his vehicle in Woodbury.
-According to Ecklund, agents removed him from his car and threw him to the ground, with one agent placing him in a chokehold.
-Ecklund was released without charges at the Bishop Henry Whipple Federal Building at Fort Snelling.
+According to Ecklund, five agents boxed in his vehicle, forcibly removed him, threw him to the ground, and one agent placed him in a chokehold.
+He was taken to the Bishop Henry Whipple Federal Building at Fort Snelling and released without charges.

 US Citizen Arrested, Detained by ICE for Two Days